CU-CloudCollab/DockerImageLibrary/ruby_oracle/README.md

-# Ruby OCI-8 Docker Image
+# Ruby Oracle Docker Image
 Running a Ruby application is very easy with Docker Hub's Ruby images.
 Building a container triggers normal Ruby stuff like `bundle install` to install dependencies.